 Computer Vision Library: the only type of library without books

-In this articles, we explain you the meaning of a computer vision library and we give you some examples, for illustrative purpose.
+In this article, we explain you the meaning of a computer vision library and we give you some examples, for illustrative purpose.
+Here is our list of computer vision library :

 So, what is a Computer vision Library?